 Opportunities after pilot training.

 After an individual completes their commercial pilot training, the person merely has permission to work as a professional pilot.

 However, the opportunities are limited for a fresh graduate.

 To work professionally, a pilot must acquire a commercial pilot license and hundreds of hours of flying experience.

-People often confuse private pilot license restrictions and commercial pilot license privilege.
+People often confuse private pilot license restrictions and commercial pilot license privileges.

 A private pilot can fly to build hours but cannot accept any compensation in return.